geoarrow/geoarrow/format.md

 types, using packed coordinate and offset arrays to define geometry objects.

-The inner level is always a FixedSizeList array storing the interleaved coordinate values (`[x, y, x, y, ...]`, stored as a single array of length `2 * N`).
+The inner level is always a FixedSizeList array storing the interleaved coordinate values (`[x, y, x, y, ...]`, physically stored as a single array of length `n_dim * n_coords`).
 For any geometry type except Point, this inner level is nested in one or multiple
 [variable sized list](https://arrow.apache.org/docs/format/Columnar.html#variable-size-list-layout)
 arrays.
 In practice, this means we have additional arrays storing the offsets that denote where a new geometry, a new geometry part, or a new polygon ring